 Between his time as a player and coaching the winningest regular season of all time with the Golden State Warriors, his induction is only a matter of time.
 The Warriors head coach has long expected excellence from himself.
-He had it instilled in him during his childhood, and he passes those lessons on to his children today.
+He had it instilled in him during his childhood, and he passes those lessons on to his children and his basketball team today.

 Steve Kerr's Basketball Career